 Resting weary limbs at last on beds of asphodel.

 Surely, surely, slumber is more sweet than toil, the shore

 Than labour in the deep mid-ocean, wind and wave and oar;

 O, rest ye, brother mariners, we will not wander more.

-The speakers describe the music as being created by the God’s indifference is consists of human lamentation and misuse.
-The maltreatment of humans by the Gods has been going on forever, it is an “ancient” problem and the Gods have enjoyed for all of time.
+The speakers describe the music as being created by the God’s indifference consists of human lamentation and misuse.
+The maltreatment of humans by the Gods has been going on forever, it is an “ancient” problem and the Gods have enjoyed all of the time.

-They conclude the poem by restating that “surely, slumber is more sweet than toil” and by reassuring one another that they will cease their wanders from now on.
+They conclude the poem by restating that “surely, slumber is sweeter than toil” and by reassuring one another that they will cease their wanders from now on.